-The designers of robots and cybernetic systems (like Google Glass) will naturally enable the systems to record events.
+The designers of robots and cybernetic systems -- like mixed reality glasses, police body-worn cameras or Amazon Echo -- will naturally enable the systems to record events.

 But records have legal risks.

 One general rule of thumb: to record a voice conversation without first getting the consent of each party to the conversation can be legally dangerous.
 In Pennsylvania, for example, one is generally forbidden from recording a voice conversation unless all the parties to the conversation consent.

 Example: Ex-wife planted an audio recorder in a teddy bear and collected evidence of a father talking to a child.
 In a child custody case, the judge rejected the evidence because neither of the parties to the conversation (father or child) consented to the recording.
 Todd Cooper, "Custody case tip: Don't bug kid's teddy bear," Omaha World Herald, January 7, 2008.